Little Rock, AR

 Also, after the integration of schools with the “Little Rock Nine” at Central High School, the city would begin to build private and charter schools, mostly in West Little Rock.

-In the city of Little Rock the black community was based around West 9th Street.
+In the city of Little Rock the black community was originally based around West 9th Street, from the South End to the East End.

 The original black community of North Little Rock was east of I-30, with some of the first communities being areas like Dixie, followed by neighborhoods like Rose City.